amandeepsandhu13/travel-diaries-blog/README.md

 ## index.html contains a form with labels and inputs for username, blog title, and blog content and blog.html displays all the submitted posts.

-# following snapshots shows sucessful submission of the post.
+# following snapshots shows form to submit the post.

+assets\images\form.png

 # following snapshot showing all the posts

+assets\images\blog.png

 # on the blog page header , there is toggle button to change the background color of the blog.html page

+assets\images\toggle.png

+# Style.css contains style for index.html page
+# toggle.js has toggle script
+# form.js has save post script method
+# blog.js has render posts method